-Below we have listed some of the frequently asked questions we receive.
-We hope you find them helpful.
+Below is listed some of the frequently asked questions that I receive.
+I hope you find them helpful.
 If you have a question that isn’t listed below or you like more information, please feel free to get in touch.

 The word “doula” comes from the ancient Greek word meaning “a woman who serves” and is now used to refer to a trained and experienced professional who provides continuous physical, emotional and informational support before, during, and just after birth; or who provides emotional and practical support during the postnatal period.

 Doulas are usually experienced women but are not medically trained and can’t replace the clinical care you’ll get from your midwife or doctor.
 We provide practical and emotional support.
 We don’t give advice, but we can help you find balanced information to make informed decision.

 Doula’s support women and families in all kinds of situations, wherever and however you want to give birth.
 The service we offer will vary according to what your needs are.

 Research shows that the benefits of hiring a doula include:

 - Reduced need for interventions such as forceps, vacuum delivery & caesareans

 - Reduced need for synthetic oxytocin